Azerbaijani alphabet: Current alphabet

-The sounds and in loanwords were rendered as respectively as q and ƣ in the Latin alphabet of 1933, but as к and г in Cyrillic and are rendered as k and q in the current Latin alphabet: ƣrafiqa (1933 Latin) — графика (Cyrillic) — qrafika (current Latin).
+The sounds and in loanwords were rendered respectively as q and ƣ in the Latin alphabet of 1933, but as к and г in Cyrillic and are rendered as k and q in the current Latin alphabet: ƣrafiqa (1933 Latin) — графика (Cyrillic) — qrafika (current Latin).

 In translingual contexts (e.g. mathematics), the letters of the ISO basic Latin alphabet are named in Azerbaijani in the following way: a, be, ce (se), de, e, ef, qe, aş (haş), i, yot, ka, el, em, en, o, pe, ku, er, es, te, u, ve, dubl-ve, iks, iqrek, zet.

 Schwa (Ə)

 When the new Latin script was introduced on 25 December 1991, A-diaeresis (Ä ä) was selected to represent the sound /æ/.
-However, on 16 May 1992, it was replaced by the grapheme schwa (Ə ə), used previously.
-Although use of Ä ä (also used in Tatar, Turkmen, and Gagauz) seems to be a simpler alternative as the schwa is absent in most character sets, particularly Turkish encoding, it was reintroduced; the schwa had existed continuously from 1929 to 1991 to represent Azerbaijani's most common vowel, in both post-Arabic alphabets (Latin and Cyrillic) of Azerbaijan.
+However, on 16 May 1992, it was replaced by the previously-used grapheme schwa (Ə ə).

+Although use of Ä ä (also used in Tatar, Turkmen, and Gagauz) seems to be a simpler alternative, as the schwa is absent in most character sets, it was reintroduced for historical reasons.
+The schwa had historically represented Azerbaijani's most common vowel in both post-Arabic alphabets (Latin and Cyrillic) of Azerbaijan.

-However, the "upside-down 'e'" on computers caused considerable problems during the early 1990s as its placement on standard Azerbaijani keyboards and its assignment in computer encodings had not yet become standardized.
+However, the "upside-down 'e'" on computers caused considerable problems during the early 1990s, as its placement on standard Azerbaijani keyboards and its assignment in computer encodings had not yet become standardized.

 Arabic alphabet

-The development of a modern standardized Azerbaijani Arabic alphabet has been an ongoing project in Iran in the past several decades.
-The Persian alphabet, without modification or standardization is not suitable for Azerbaijani as: